 When collecting leaves for drying, harvest them just when the plant starts to bloom.
 The leaves at this stage will have the maximum amount of flavour.

-Believed to have originated around the Black Sea.
-Was popular in the Middle Ages, being used to flavour stuffings and soups.
+Hyssop is believed to have originated around the Black Sea.
+It was popular in the Middle Ages, being used to flavour stuffing and soups.

 Called “esob” in Hebrew, “hyssopos” in Ancient Greek.
 The Catholic Encyclopaedia considers that the plant translated as “hyssop” in the Bible was probably not our hyssop, but rather Syrian Wild Marjoram (called both Origanum syriacum and Origanum maru).
 It’s because of the mistaken belief that it was the hyssop of the Bible that one French word for hyssop is “l’herbe sacrée“.